galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/writing-a-simbank-test.md

 ## Automate Galasa to make the transfer and check that everything is correct.
 14. Choose the TRANSFER MONEY option (PF4) and check that we are on the right screen - it contains the string SIMBANK TRANSFER MENU.
 1. Enter the transfer amount details using the various methods of your `terminal` instance.
 Note that you you have to convert the `transferAmount` to a `String` before you can use `terminal.type` to enter it into the screen's fields.
-1. Check that a `Transfer Success` message appears.
+1. Check that a `Transfer Successful` message appears.
 1. Go back to the main bank menu (PF3).
 1. Retrieve the final balances and use assertions to check that the account balances have been debited and credited correctly.